 What are the sanitary sewer regulatory requirements?

 Discharges of hazardous materials, oil, or grease to the sanitary sewer can:

 - compromise the health and safety of staff managing the drain system

 - damage the operation of the sewers and sewage facilities

 - adversely impact the efficiency and cost-effectiveness of waste water treatment

 Metro Vancouver’s Sewer Use Bylaw (PDF) regulates pollutants that are discharged into sanitary sewers.
 The bylaw protects the environment as well as human health and safety.
 It specifies prohibited and restricted pollutant discharges and includes monitoring and permit requirements for non-domestic discharges.

 What are the UBC sanitary sewer guidelines?

 UBC has planned and routine discharges to the sanitary sewer from research, operations, maintenance and construction activities at the Point Grey campus.
-RMS Environmental Services assesses waste streams for fitness for discharge to the sanitary sewer, or determines if effluent needs to be disposed as hazardous waste.
+SRS Environmental Services assesses waste streams for fitness for discharge to the sanitary sewer, or determines if effluent needs to be disposed as hazardous waste.